htew0001/htew0001.github.io/_pages/about.md

 I am currently a member of the [MedAI-Hub](https://sites.google.com/monash.edu/medai-hub), where I develop **generative ML frameworks** for **brain signal analysis**, with a focus on signal-processing perspectives for time-series modeling.

-My research centers on generative modeling in signal-processing domains for time-series applications.
 To date, I have authored two first-author papers in top-tier venues (ICLR and IEEE TII), along with additional publications in conferences such as MICCAI, ICASSP and etc. One manuscript is currently under review.

 I am actively seeking visiting PhD opportunities.
 If you are working on or interested in generative modeling, time-series analysis, or brain signal research, I would be happy to connect!